bustoutsolutions/siesta/README.md

 }
 ```

 Note that this example is not toy code.
-Together with its storyboard, **this small class is a fully armed and operational REST-backed user interface**, complete with an activity indicator, content-type-aware threaded parsing, robust error handling, refresh throttling, and app-wide response data sharing.
+Together with its storyboard, **this small class is a fully armed and operational REST-backed user interface**.

 ---